microsoft/FluidFramework/docs/content/docs/advanced/tob.md

 Fluid is also efficient when communicating with the server.
 When you change a data structure, Fluid doesn't send the whole data structure to the server.
 Rather, it sends operations.
 For example, consider the [SharedNumberSequence][] data structure.
-When a client inserts, appends, or deletes items in the sequence, Fluid sends the server the operation that was performed and the data that was inserted/appended/etc. When the Fluid server broadcasts the operation to all the other connected clients, it again sends only the operation itself, not the full data structure.
+When a client inserts, appends, or deletes items in the sequence, Fluid sends the server the operation that was performed and the data that was inserted/appended/etc. When the Fluid service broadcasts the operation to all the other connected clients, it again sends only the operation itself, not the full data structure.
 This efficiency in bytes-over-wire helps both performance and bandwidth.